flub78/multitenant/doc/devops/installation.md

 Once done it is possible to register to central application.

 And create tenants :

 ![Create tenant](images/create_tenant.png?raw=true "Register a tenant")

 ![Created tenant](images/tenant_created.png?raw=true "Result of tenant creation")

-Also migrate the test database
+Also migrate the test database (currently I can only migrate the multi_test database by temporarily editing the .env file, I should look for a better method)

 ### Backup restore